 I am an Asian dentist from Moldova who has immigrated permanently to America, and I hope to continue practicing as a dentist in my new home country.
 Thank you in advance for considering the application of an older, non-traditional student for acceptance into your program.
 I ask for special consideration because I want to return as possible to help with dentistry's extensive challenges throughout the former Soviet Union, especially in Moldova.

 I realize that a few 48-year-olds are admitted to DDS programs for international dentists.
 I want to be the older man in the class, which is healthy for academic diversity.
 I feel strongly that the presence of a more senior, non-traditional student with vast experience in a critical part of the world is good for the academic community.
 Furthermore, I plan to work as hard as my body allows for another 2 to 3 decades.
-Based on the world-class education I hope to receive by completing your distinguished International Dentist Program, I am confident I will have much to contribute to our profession over the long term.
+Based on the world-class education I hope to receive by completing your distinguished International Dentist Program, I am confident I will have much to contribute to our profession in the long term.
 I feel strongly that my unique life experiences will propel me forward to the significant contributions to dentistry that I am destined to fulfill.

 I was born in Russia’s Siberia.
 I have visited and lived in numerous countries, consistently exercising my profession as a dentist in one way or another: participating in scientific conferences, observerships, hands-on seminars, and trade shows.
 The list includes Germany, the Czech Republic, Israel, Poland, Hungary, Romania, Russia, and Ukraine.
 I studied English, German, and Hebrew.
 English is the language that I have mastered the best after Russian.
 I learned German because I wanted to communicate with my colleagues in Germany.

 The Soviet government did not place a very high priority on either dental research or dental practice.
 Thus, right after the Soviet system collapsed and our borders were opened for traveling, I was hungry to escape to the rest of the world, see, and learn.
 First, I went to Germany to observe the German dentistry style.
 I saw how far behind we were compared to Germany from the first day.
 I saw a vast difference between “our” way of dentistry throughout the USSR and an “art” in German dental clinics.
-While the general medical-dental knowledge was perhaps not so far apart, the German understanding of the principles of materials and technology was light years more advanced.
-A deep desire to return to study in a highly modern system such as the contemporary DDS Progam in the USA took root, and I have longed to return to school ever since.
+While the general medical-dental knowledge was not so far apart, the German understanding of the principles of materials and technology was light years more advanced.
+A deep desire to return to study in a highly modern system such as the contemporary DDS Program in the USA took root, and I have longed to return to school ever since.

 I spent five years studying to become a dentist in the Republic of Moldova, graduating in 1986 and began working immediately as a dentist in a public hospital.
 A decade later, I would be able to distinguish myself for one year in an AEGD Residency Program at the College of Dentistry at the University of Oklahoma, earning a Certificate of Completion.
 From 1989 through 2006, I worked with the XXXX Christian Medical Society of Moldova, serving as Vice President.
 From 1999 through 2005, I served as the Medical Coordinator for Moldova with XXXX USA.
 From 2005 through 2011, I was in private practice before immigrating to the USA.